Valjala Church: 14th-17th centuries

 In 1343 the church was damaged during the St. George's Night Uprising.
 Restoration works and other additions to the church henceforth were more clearly Gothic in form.
 For example, the windows, the vaults of the upper parts of the building, and the blind arch decoration on the west façade are typically pointed.
 The builders during this time possible came from Varnhem Abbey in Sweden.
 The church was clearly built to be able to function as a refuge in times of troubles, as well as a church.
 There are rooms above the vaults that are constructed so that they could only be reached using a ladder which could be pulled up.
 Also, an internal passageway just under the windows on the inside of the walls could be utilised to repel an advancing enemy.

 During the later part of the 14th century, the church got a new polygonal apse.
 The tower, which was probably not completed until the 17th century, was probably also started during this period.
 Tombstone fragments of archaic, trapezoid form have been discovered in the walls of the tower, and it is believed that they may stem from pre-Christian times.
 They are rather unusual in that tombstones of this type have otherwise only been discovered in western Estonia.

 18th-20th centuries

 The church was damaged during the Great Northern War.
 There are two Baroque carved epitaphs in the church, dating from 1664 (in memory of Andreas Fregius) and 1667 (in memory of Gaspar Berg).

 In 1820, Nommen Lorenzen from Kuressaare, made the church's present altarpiece.

 The church's organ is from 1888 and made by Gustav Normann.

 The church was again damaged in 1922 when lightning struck the building.

-The stained glass windows are made by artist Dolores Hoffman and date from the 1970s.
+The stained glass windows are made by artist Dolores Hoffmann and date from the 1970s.